 The operation of Remotely Piloted Aircraft (RPA) is regulated in terms of the South African Civil Aviation (SACAA) Regulations.
+The regulations below are copied directly from the SACAA website.

 Acceptable uses of RPAs